h-tabatabaei/AWS_ECS-Terraform/README.md

-# create Terraform code for impelemnting an ECS cluster with EC2 capacity provider
+# create Terraform code for impelmenting an ECS cluster with EC2 capacity provider

 This article will look at how to create a Terraform configuration to provide such resources: